 All assignments should be submitted via the links on the eCampus website or via Tevera.
 All assignments are due no later than the end of the day (11:59 PM) on the due date.
-Anything turned in after that date will be considered late and will lose points accordingly.
+If you anticipate needing to turn work in late, this must be discussed and approved in advance.
+Anything turned in after the due will be considered late and may not be accepted or will lose points accordingly.